Floquet-engineered moire quasicrystal patterns of ultracold Bose gases in twisted bilayer optical lattices: Moiré quasicrystal patterns

-Then we fix the modulation frequency $\omega=200$ Hz while changing the modulation amplitude.
-With $a_m$ increasing, we find the symmetry structure of the pattern becomes more sophisticated and patterns with $D_{12}$ rotational symmetries will appear.
-As mentioned before, the system forms a simple $D_6$ pattern at $a_m=50a_0$, which means other regions only possess a single layer of hexagonal rotational symmetries except the center of the pattern.
-When we set $a_m=75a_0$, additional two layers of $D_6$ patterns will form over time, and the pattern is not simple six-petal type but rather resembles a more complex cobweb-like structure.
+We then fix the modulation frequency at $\omega=200$ Hz and vary the modulation amplitude.
+Increasing $a_m$ yields patterns with increasingly complex symmetry structures.
+As previously demonstrated, a simple $D_6$ pattern forms at $a_m=50a_0$, which means regions other than the center possess only a single layer of $D_6$ symmetries.
+At $a_m=75a_0$, two additional layers of $D_6$ patterns develop.
+These patterns are not simple six-petal types but rather a more complex cobweb-like structures (Fig. \ref{amplitude}(a)).

-Remarkably, we continue to increase $a_m=100a_0$, and the system form a $D_{12}$ pattern at 30 ms, which is very similar to the moiré quasicrystal realized by twisted bilayer graphene rotated exactly $30^{\circ}$.
-It exhibits three layers with $D_{12}$ symmetries,and these layers are nearly identical to the structure of graphene quasicrystal .
-In twisted bilayer graphene, due to the stability of the ideal hexagonal atomic structure, the Stampfli algorithmic quasicrystal constructions are standard triangles, rhombuses, and squares, also referred to as Stampfli tiles \cite{stampfli,stampfli2}.
-However, in our numerical calculation, the excited state DW present fluctuations and fail to form the patterns with regular shapes, hence we outline the contours of the second layer for easier comparison with graphene quasicrystal(FIG.\ref{amplitude}c).
-At other times, the patterns still have $D_6$ symmetries.
+Remarkably, the system forms a $D_{12}$ pattern at 30 ms with $a_m=100a_0$ (Fig. \ref{amplitude}(b)), closely resembling the moiré quasicrystal realized in twisted bilayer graphene rotated by exactly $30^{\circ}$.
+This pattern exhibits three distinct layers, whose structure is nearly identical to graphene quasicrystal.
+In twisted bilayer graphene, the stability of hexagonal atomic structure yields standard Stampfli quasicrystal constructions \cite{stampfli,stampfli2}, including triangles, rhombuses, and squares.
+However, in our driven system, the excited DW presents apparent fluctuations, preventing the formation of patterns with such regular shapes.
+For a clearer comparison with graphene quasicrystal, we outline the contours of the second layer in Fig. \ref{amplitude}(c).
+The patterns retain $D_6$ symmetries at other times.

-In general, increasing the modulation amplitude and appropriately decreasing the modulation frequency contribute to the lattice symmetry breaking and the rotational symmetry emergence of the system.
-And the multiplicity of rotational symmetry also increases and symmetry structure becomes more complex.
-The modulation amplitude and frequency jointly influence symmetry, for $a_m=50a_0$, when $\omega= 280$ Hz, the system will maintain the lattice symmetry of patterns.
-But if we continue increasing the modulation amplitude, the system forms some patterns whose symmetry is not apparent with varying time.
+In general, increasing the modulation amplitude while appropriately decreasing the frequency promotes lattice symmetry breaking and the emergence of rotational symmetry.
+This process also increases the multiplicity of rotational symmetry, yielding more complex symmetrical structures.
+For instance, the pattern maintains its lattice symmetry at $a_m=50a_0$ and $\omega=252$ Hz.
+Further increasing the modulation amplitude leads to the emergence of quasicrystal patterns.
+The stable parameter region for moiré quasicrystal patterns agrees well with the regularity of Floquet stable tongues derived from the Mathieu equation (black dotted line in Fig. \ref{mathieu}) \cite{tongue1,tongue2}.
+The parameters (blue and green lines in Fig. \ref{frequency}(b)) are beyond this stable region, with no moiré quasicrystal patterns emerging.